shrikadam/shrikadam/README.md

 ## Hi there 👋 my name is Shriniwas

-I'm a Robotics Engineer passionate about building intelligent and autonomous robotic systems for modern industries.
-My work lies at the exciting intersection of robotic perception and control, leveraging the power of Artificial Intelligence.
+I'm an AI/Roboticist Engineer passionate about building intelligent and autonomous systems for modern industries.
+My work lies at the intersection of robotic perception and control, leveraging the power of artificial intelligence.